Nebrethar/Docs-Diversity-Inclusion-Badging/Event/Criteria-per-Category/Family-Friendliness.md

 # Event Diversity - Family Friendliness

-Question: How does enabling families to attend together support diversity and inclusion of the event?
+Metric Question: How does enabling families to attend together support diversity and inclusion of the event?

 ## Questions